h65wang/slide-puzzle-challenge/README.md

 - Added more levels.
 - Added a new 3D animation during level transitions.
+- Added an option to hide decorative texts on puzzle pieces.
-- Various UI and UX improvements.
+- Various minor UI enhancements and performance improvements.

 #### v1.1.0